eclipse-edc/Connector/docs/developer/decision-records/2022-09-18-ids-requests-filtering/README.md

  }
 ```

-And now, they can be applied to `AssetIndex` search query when constructing the `Catalog` response
+And now, they can be applied to `AssetIndex` search query when constructing the `Catalog` response:

+1) pass Criterions to the `CatalogServiceImpl.getDataCatalog()`
+2) attach to the existing `ContractOfferQuery` object
+3) in `ContractOfferServiceImpl.queryContractOffers()`, merge with `AssetSelectorExpressions` from contract definitions.